th0rgall/public-notes/Listing the Customers who bought a Product on Stripe.md

 The ultimate test of the Stripe APIs was a small project we did recently to automate some of our accounting: we wanted to have a PDF for each product, with a table of transactions related to that product, monthly.

-I could have used the above mentioned methods for listing Checkout Sessions and Invoices, and then deriving product sales (and customers) from that, but I wanted something that would catch *all* transactions with more certainty.
+I could have used the above mentioned methods for listing Checkout Sessions and Invoices, and then derived product sales (and customers) from that, but I wanted something that would catch *all* transactions with more certainty.
 It turns out to be possible.

 **Reports & Report Runs**